ElliotNB/observable-slim/README.md

 whose changes we can observe.
 The `create` method accepts three parameters:

 1. `target` - Object, required, plain JavaScript object that we want to observe for changes.
-2. `domDelay` - Boolean, required, if true, then Observable Slim will batch up observed changes on a 10ms delay (`setTimeout) so a series of changes can be processed in one DOM update.
+2. `domDelay` - Boolean, required, if true, then Observable Slim will batch up observed changes to `target` on a 10ms delay (via `setTimeout`).
+If false, then `observer` will be immediately invoked after each individual change made to `target`.
+It is helpful to set `domDelay` to `true` when your `observer` function makes DOM manipulations (fewer DOM redraws means better performance).
-3. `observer` - Function, optional, will be invoked when a change is made to the proxy.
+3. `observer` - Function, optional, will be invoked when a change is made to the proxy of `target`.
 When invoked, the `observer` function is passed a single argument -- an array detailing each change that has been made (see below).

 The `create` method will return a standard ES6 Proxy.